lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## August 29,2017

+### jottings from DHN

+*** ask Adam how I can make something come of this shakespeare project with mom

+To do this work well, you need to combine archives.
+But how can you combine archives well and ethically?
+Stanford Literary Lab won't share or tell you about their corpus -- is my dissertation in part about building a database that can bring together disparate sources...?
+-- can I get my collaborators to help me with this? can I do it myself??
+--- need to have space for multiple "versions" of each text, that can variously combine or separate them (do I have to build this ontology?)
+--- want to be able to attach qualitative assesments, join sheets etc...
+I think I need a relational database

 ## August 24, 2017

 I think Sedgwick has my answer to "why DO we study literature anyway" and "what makes literature so different from history":